 Your lifestyle goals, potential life span, health care concerns, and legacy desires are other things that influence your plan.
-Working with a Financial Advisor can ease the process of building a plan that helps you progress toward the retirement you envision.

 Any product guarantees are subject to the claims paying ability of the issuing insurance company.
 Many annuities have surrender charges and other fees and expenses that may apply, consider these expenses as they apply to your specific circumstances.
 There is no assurance that any specific investment, annuity product, or strategy will be successful.
 Janney makes no representation that an account will obtain gains or losses similar to those illustrated.
 This is being provided solely for informational and illustrative purposes, is not an offer to sell or a solicitation of an offer to buy the securities highlighted.
 The information provided should also not be relied on for accounting, legal, or tax advice.
 The factual information given herein is taken from sources that we believe to be reliable, but is not guaranteed as to accuracy or completeness.
 Opinions expressed are subject to change without notice and do not take into account the particular investment objectives, financial situation or needs of individual investors.
 Janney makes no representation that an individual will obtain gains or losses similar to those illustrated.
 The concepts illustrated here have legal, accounting and tax implications.